Custom AI Agents

 The New Way: Multi-agent systems split complex work across specialized AI agents, each mastering one specific domain.
 You have a research agent that excels at gathering data.
 A strategy agent that analyzes information and makes recommendations.
 An execution agent that implements decisions.
 And a quality control agent that validates outputs.
 They communicate, coordinate, and collaborate like a high-performing team.

 Here is the difference in practice: JPMorgan had legal teams spending 360,000 hours annually reviewing commercial loan agreements.
 They deployed COIN, a multi-agent system where different agents handle document parsing, clause extraction, risk identification, and compliance verification.
+For a closer look at how similar systems work in legal and compliance settings, see our guide on AI legal and compliance agents.
 The task now takes seconds instead of thousands of hours.
 That is the power of specialization at machine speed.

 The Core Framework: How Multi-Agent Teams Operate